Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/08_functional_analysis.md

 Now to explain that last line.
-We're using a few Linux command-line tools to manipulate the data. `cut` will extract the first three fields (`-f 1,2,3`) from the BED file.
+We're using a few Linux command-line tools to manipulate the data. `cut` will extract the first three fields (`-f 1,2,3`) from the narrowPeak file.
 This is then 'piped' into the `sort` command, which will first sort the BED data by the first column (`-k1,1V`) naturally based on the name (chr1 first, then chr2, chr3...), then numerically in ascending order by the second then third columns (`-k2,2n -k3,3n`).
 Sorting the BED file is a good